-Pretreatment pavement condition was measured on both Mille Lacs County Road 8 and US-169 in Pease, MN (the location of the northern low traffic and high traffic preservation sections, respectively) and construction will commence as soon as the notice to proceed has been issued to the contractor.
+The preconstruction and planning process is ongoing for pavement preservation sections that will be placed on Mille Lacs County Road 8 and US-169 in Pease, MN (the location of the northern low traffic and high traffic preservation sections, respectively).
+Construction will commence as soon as the notice to proceed has been issued to the contractor.
 Post construction pavement condition will be assessed on an ongoing basis thereaffter (noting that winter conditions will limit pavement surface data collection over the next several reporting quarters), and traffic will be estimated as accurately as possible.

 Technology transfer and implementation of findings are very important to this effort.
-In order to facilitate implementation, numerous technical presentations will be made throughout the winter meeting schedule.
-The next 6-month sponsor meeting is being planned for MnROAD on October 26-27, 2016.
-MnROAD was selected for the fall 2016 6-month meeting so sponsor states could visually inspect the quality of their newly placed test sections.
+In order to facilitate implementation, numerous technical presentations will be made on request for all sponsoring state DOTs.
+The next onsite 6-month sponsor meeting is being planned for NCAT on May 25-26, 2016.
+NCAT was selected for the spring/summer 2016 6-month meeting so sponsor states could visually inspect the quality of their test sections after a good month of high pavement temperatures.